linuxdeepin/deepin-calculator/dman/deepin-calculator/en_US/index.md

 ## Overview|../common/icon_overview.svg|

 Deepin Calculator is a simple and easy to use desktop calculator.
-It supports addition, subtraction, multiplication, division and remainder with keyboard input perfectly matched, as well as symbolic fault-tolerant computing.
+It supports addition, subtraction, multiplication and division with keyboard input perfectly matched, as well as symbolic fault-tolerant computing.

 ![0|calculator](png/calculator.png)